kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ac-08-call-registered-service-from-kyma.md

 title: Call a registered external service from Kyma
 ---

-This guide shows how to call a remote API of registered external service from Kyma using a simple Function.
+This guide shows how to call a registered external service from Kyma using a simple Function.

 ## Prerequisites